 Macarthur's operations are subject to all of the risks and hazards typically associated with the exploration and development of iron ore.
-Macarthur intends to ensure that insurance is maintained within ranges of coverage that Macarthur believes to be consistent with industry practice and having regard to the nature of activities being conducted.
+Macarthur intends to maintain insurance that is within ranges of coverage that Macarthur believes to be consistent with industry practice and having regard to the nature of activities being conducted.
 No assurance however, can be given that Macarthur will be able to obtain such insurance coverage at reasonable rates or that any coverage it arranges will be adequate and available to cover any such claims.

 The occurrence of an event that is not covered or fully covered by insurance could have a material adverse effect on the business, financial condition and results of Macarthur.
 Insurance of all risks associated with exploration and development is not always available and where available the costs may be prohibitive.

-Risk of Terrorist Attack or Other Sustained Armed Conflicts persist, the associated political instability and societal disruption could reduce overall demand for commodities including iron ore potentially putting downward pressure on prevailing commodity prices and adversely affect the Company's activities.
+Risk of Terrorist Attack or Other Sustained Armed Conflicts

 Terrorist activities, anti-terrorist efforts or other armed conflict involving Canada or Australia or their interests abroad may adversely affect the Canadian, Australian and global economies.
-If events of this nature occur and
+If events of this nature occur and persist, the associated political instability and societal disruption could reduce overall demand for commodities including iron ore potentially putting downward pressure on prevailing commodity prices and adversely affect the Company's activities.